WhoIsJack/DySTrack/docs/source/pipelines/anatomy.rst

    .. include:: /_includes/add_a_bit_of_extra_empty_space.rst

-4. Quick checks on the coordinates; constrain them if needed, or error if something is very wrong
+4. Quick checks on the coordinates; trigger fallbacks or constrain movement if needed, or error if something is very wrong

    .. include:: /_includes/add_a_bit_of_extra_empty_space.rst